Bike Touring in Ireland

 Camping

-(responsibly, of course) and completely off the beaten path.
-Failing
+wild (responsibly, of course) and completely off the beaten

-that, I have often asked a farmer, or whomever, for permission to
+path.
+Failing that, I have often asked a farmer, or whomever,

 There is no camping is Irish National Parks.